oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     5. Remove all array elements for which the digest was not found in the previous step.
     6. Remove all `_sd` keys and their contents from the Issuer-signed JWT payload.
     7. Remove the claim `_sd_alg` from the SD-JWT payload.
- 4. Check that the SD-JWT is valid using the `nbf`, `iat`, and `exp` claims in the processed payload.
+ 4. Check that the SD-JWT is valid using claims such as `nbf`, `iat`, and `exp` in the processed payload.
 If a required validity-controlling claim is missing (see (#sd-validity-claims)), the SD-JWT MUST be rejected.

 If any step fails, the SD-JWT is not valid and processing MUST be aborted.